 - 1. We have sought and obtained all the information and explanations which, to the best of our knowledge and belief, were necessary for the purposes of our audit. - 2.
 In our opinion, proper books of account, as required by law, have been kept by the Company so far as it appears from our examination of those books. - 3.
-The Balance Sheet, the Statement of Profit and Loss, and the Cash Flow Statement dealt with by this Report are in agreement with the books of account.
+The Balance Sheet, the Statement of Profit and Loss and the Cash Flow Statement dealt with by this Report are in agreement with the books of account.

-Restriction on use:
+Restriction on Use

-This report along with the Financial Statements has been prepared solely to enable us to audit Consolidated Financial Statements of the holding Company viz.
+This report along with the Standalone Ind AS Financial Statements has been prepared solely to enable us to audit the Consolidated Standalone Ind AS Financial Statements of the holding Company viz.
 Aegis Logistics Limited and should not be used or distributed for any other purpose.